The First Step to Safe Deprescribing: Understanding the Full Story

 Irving Kirsch, PhD: Debunking the Antidepressant Myth

-Kirsch's meta-analyses show antidepressants' effects are mostly placebo, with risks outweighing benefits, critiquing APA endorsements and Pharma data manipulation.
+Kirsch's meta-analyses show antidepressants' effects are mostly placebo, with risks outweighing benefits.
+He critiques APA endorsements and Pharma data manipulation.
+His book The Emperor's New Drugs (2009) validates "failed" treatments as system flaws.
+He promotes psychotherapy and reduces stigma around deprescribing.

 Loren Mosher, MD (Deceased): Visionary of Drug-Free Havens